f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 1. CPU machine check error
 2. CPU internal error

-Both of these alarms have the same severity **Emergency**.
+Both of these alarms have the same severity **Emergency** (alertSeverity=8).
 In this case, instead of raising the **hardware-device- fault** SNMP trap twice (once for each event), it is raised only one time but becuase of two separate concurrent sub events.

 .. code-block:: bash